 PDF may well be the best format to use when scanning paper documents onto your computer.
 But without optical character recognition, it’s just a static, unsearchable photo of a piece of paper.
 OCR makes it a much more valuable resource, turning that image into searchable text.

 I used a challenging document to test Able2Extract’s optical character recognition feature: a very low-quality letter that I “scanned” in 2014 with whatever phone camera I was using that year.
 The resulting JPG image is not pretty, with a very low resolution and many words appearing quite faded.

 I dragged the image onto the Able2Extract window, and it was instantly converted to a PDF, and optical character recognition was performed.
 There was no perceivable wait.

-To test how successful the OCR had been performed, I started searching for words I could see right in front of me.
+To test how successfully the OCR had been performed, I started searching for words I could see right in front of me.
 My first search for “Shift” was successful.